Brushing your teeth with abrasive toothpaste helps remove bacteria, plaque and stains.

 What are the effects of activated Charcoal Toothpaste?

 Charcoal toothpaste, when used rarely, can remove the top surface layer of lightly stained teeth.
-Charcoal has a higher absorption rate that allows it to remove unwanted surface stains, making teeth appear whiter.
+Its higher absorption rate allows it to remove unwanted surface stains, making teeth appear whiter.

 There are several reasons why Charcoal toothpaste should be avoided or used sparingly: